plinss/acmebot/README.md

 * 'hpkp' specifies the directory to store HPKP header files.
 The default value is '/etc/ssl/hpkp'.
 HPKP header files may be turned off by setting this to 'null'.
+* 'sct' specifies the directory to store Signed Certificate Timestamp files.
+The default value id '/etc/ssl/scts/&lt;certificate-name&gt;/&lt;key-type&gt;'.
+SCT files may be turned off by setting this to 'null'.
 * 'update_key' specifies the directory to search for DNS update key files.
 The default value is '/etc/ssl/update_keys'.
 * 'archive' specifies the directory to store older versions of files that are replaced by this tool.